 See pages 14 and 15 for further information on fees and funding, including a £500 cash reward every year for all full-time undergraduate students and a £500 cash bonus every year for low income households.

-Completion of FdA Public Service.
+Completion of FdA or HND Public Service/

-Students who do not qualify by this qualification should call 01733 214466 or email admissions@ucp.ac.uk to discuss equivalent qualifications or relevant work experience.
+Students who do not qualify by any of these qualifications should call 01733 214466 or email admissions@ucp.ac.uk to discuss equivalent qualifications or relevant work experience.